Funk Parade: Events

 The 2014 Funk Parade attracted more than 25,000 people.

 The 2015 Funk Parade began at the beginning of 14th and U Streets all the way to the Howard Theatre at 7th Street and Florida Avenue.
 The event started off with the Day Fair, showcasing over 50 performing groups and food vendors from 12pm to 5pm.
 The parade began at 5pm outside the Howard Theatre and showcased local student marching bands including the Duke Ellington Radical Elite Show Band and Batala D.C.
 The parade ended at the Lincoln Theatre at 7pm, and was followed by more music performances at venues along U Street.
 The afterparty, beginning at 10pm, featured music groups Trouble Funk, Lee Fields and DJ Nitekrawler.

 The 2017 4th Annual Funk Parade was Hosted by David "The Oh!"
 Oliver and Co-host Tia Cherie Polite.
 She also hosted The Costume Lounge along with Wendell Smith Sr.

+The 2022 Funk Parade was the first in-person festival since the COVID-19 pandemic.